jerome-wilson-developer/email_promo-welcome-to-udemy/README.md

 # email_promo-welcome-to-udemy
-This is a clone of an promotional html email from udemy university.
+This is a clone of a promotional email from udemy online courses.
+Udemy is in the top 5 most commonly used online schools for short, niche, educational, instructional courses taught by people who are actually finanacially successful in the industry they are teaching.
+This email displays the benefits and features of using Udemy to continue your "Life-Long-Learning".
+This email also has several helpful "quick-links" to answer questions from students considering using Udemy.

 https://jerome-wilson-developer.github.io/email_promo-welcome-to-udemy/